 Another downside to the line of credit option is that if banks need to, they can cancel the line of credit before you’ve even gotten a chance to use it.
 If it happens to you, pay off whatever you need to pay off and go somewhere else.
 There are lenders everywhere.

 It’s always wise to shop around before settling with a lender.
-Rates can often vary significantly, and some lenders are more reputable than others.
+Interest rates can often vary significantly, and some lenders are more reputable than others.
 Moreover, many lenders require you to pay closing costs when taking out a home equity loan, but there are many that won’t.

-If you take out a home equity loan and receive a lump sum, then you’ll have fixed monthly payments to make each month until the loan is paid off.
+If you take out a home equity loan with a fixed interest rate, you’ll have fixed monthly payments to make each month until the loan is paid off.

-If you take out a HELOC, you’ll only have to pay the interest each month on what you’ve drawn.
+If you take out a home equity line of credit, you’ll only have to pay the interest each month on what you’ve drawn.
 The draw period can last only a few years or up to ten years (depending on the lender).
-Once the draw period is over, your payments become regular payments, so each month payments will go towards both the interest and principal.
+Once the draw period is over, your payments become regular payments, so each month’s payments will go towards both the interest and principal.

 It is possible to pay off either type of loan early, but, once again, depending on the lender, there may be fees involved.